 Blackwall Tunnel closed to southbound traffic this weekend

+This measure was used during the last weekend closure in July, and resulted in considerably less congestion overall.
 Drivers who would usually use the Rotherhithe or Blackwall Tunnel will also be able to use alternative river crossings such as Tower Bridge, the Woolwich Ferry or the Dartford Crossing to complete their journey.

-Work on the refurbishment will be completed by December 2012.
 For more information, visit www.tfl.gov.uk/blackwalltunnelrefurbishment.

 Notes to editors: